Flinn33/winston-wrapper/README.md

       port: '8080',
       level: 'silly'
     }
+  },
+  exception: {
+     type: 'File',
+    opts: {
+      filename: 'exception.log',
     }
   }
+}
 var mylogger = Logger(conf)
 ```
 This will instantiate a logger with 3 transports.
-  - Type : the name of the transport to use.
+  - type : the name of the transport to use.
+  - instance : you can add an exceptionHandlers by setting this property to 'exception'
   - opts : the options supported by the transport defined by Type.

 View [here](https://github.com/winstonjs/winston/blob/master/docs/transports.md#winston-core) to see all type and all options.